 Expert generalism has picked up in popularity of late.
 In this decade and the last, the dynamic and sometimes fragile economy has necessitated a leaning towards expert generalist.
 It is fast becoming an essential survival skill.
 Some writers have argued that that being an expert generalist can be just as beneficial as being a specialist in one specific field.
 I agree.

 I know a food blogger who also happens to work for the European Union, I know a professional photographer who’s a microbiologist, and I know a real estate professional who’s also a music and sound producer.
 Steve Jobs drew on his knowledge of calligraphy and his understanding of design to create a new breed of computing devices.
 Many successful business owners, authors, and scientists rose to the top by being expert generalists and drawing from their diverse wealth of knowledge to build their empires.

 My personal experience has been less than perfect and vaguely successful.
 However, the minute I started letting some flexibility into my interest areas and the things I studied, I realized I started getting more opportunities and expanding professionally.
 It also gave me more confidence and independence.
 So below are some ways being an Expert Generalist early on can help you get ahead.

 It’ll broaden your knowledge base

 I think with this, the message is in the naming.
 Having more than surface knowledge in two or three fields broadens your reach and your depth.
 The desire or curiosity to learn about different topics puts you on the path to be a well-rounded individual.
-This goes beyond professional curiosity.
-Reading books from international authors and topics, novels in different genres, poetry from other countries etc, all translate into an eclectic intelligence and reach.
+Expanding your knowledge base goes beyond professional interest.
+Reading books from international authors, novels in different genres and topics, poetry from other countries, etc., all translate into an eclectic intelligence and reach.
 It also increases your self-awareness.